For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 The dead bolt turned.
 The door reluctantly allowed itself to be pushed inward, the seal of the weatherstripping made the sound of an airlock opening in a space capsule.
 The only light inside was the faltering light from the street and it barely illuminated the completely foreign shapes inside the house.
 Scott instinctively reached to his right, sliding his hand down the wall to find the light switch, which turned out to be one of those newer, flat rocker switches.
 Scott’s fingers pressed the switch in.

 Nothing.
 He rocked the switch back and forth.
 Still no light.
-There were no appliance lights or digital clocks lit up that now fill modern kitchens at night.
+There were no appliance lights or digital clocks lit up that now fill modern homes at night.
 Scott pulled out his phone and hit the flashlight app again.
 The phone illuminated the room like a cave explorer’s torch that had a very limited reach in a large cavern.
 He moved forward into the room, leaving the front door open but letting the storm door close on its own.
 It didn’t.
 He looked backwards up at the door closer to see that it was hanging down along the door frame and not connected to the storm door at all.
 Then he glanced across the street to the opposite house in time to see the curtain move in the remaining room that still had a light on.

 “Creepy,” Scott said aloud.